zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 ```

 The previous type could be treated as a boolean formula, which can also be expressed in
-the *conjunctive norm form* as follows:
+the *disjunctive normal form* as follows:

 ```
 (Thing with Metal with Rectangle) or